aligunesv/bubblechat/README.md

 # Bubble Chat

-Bubble Chat is a simple web application that enables messaging over local networks.
-This project is the final project completed in the Halic University's Computer Science department.
+Bubble Chat is a simple chat app that enables messaging over local networks.
+This project is my graduation project completed in the Halic University's Computer Science department.

 ## Features
 - Real-time messaging between users